Presidency of Dwight D. Eisenhower: First term

 In the 1950s, African Americans in the South faced mass disenfranchisement and racially segregated schools, bathrooms, and drinking fountains.
 Even outside of the South, African Americans faced employment discrimination, housing discrimination, and high rates of poverty and unemployment.
 Civil rights had emerged as a major national and global issue in the 1940s, partly due to the negative example set by Nazi Germany.
 Segregation damaged relations with African countries, undercut U.S. calls for decolonization, and emerged as a major theme in Soviet propaganda.
 After General Eisenhower had desegregated Army units in the European Theater of Operations in 1944, President Truman continued the process of desegregating the Armed Forces in 1948, but actual implementation had been slow.
 Southern Democrats strongly resisted integration, and many Southern leaders had endorsed Eisenhower in 1952 after the latter indicated his opposition to federal efforts to compel integration.

 Upon taking office, Eisenhower moved quickly to end resistance to desegregation of the military by using government control of spending to compel compliance from military officials.
 "Wherever federal funds are expended," he told reporters in March, "I do not see how any American can justify a discrimination in the expenditure of those funds."
 Later, when Secretary of the Navy Robert B. Anderson stated in a report, "The Navy must recognize the customs and usages prevailing in certain geographic areas of our country which the Navy had no part in creating," Eisenhower responded, "We have not taken and we shall not take a single backward step.
 There must be no second class citizens in this country."
 Eisenhower also sought to end discrimination in federal hiring and in Washington, D.C. facilities.
 Despite these actions, Eisenhower continued to resist becoming involved in the expansion of voting rights, the desegregation of public education, or the eradication of employment discrimination.
 E. Frederic Morrow, the lone black member of the White House staff, met only occasionally with Eisenhower, and was left with the impression that Eisenhower had little interest in understanding the lives of African Americans.
+Thomas Borstelmann later reinforced this assessment of Eisenhower's character, detailing how Eisenhower had a limited personal commitment to the civil rights movement.
+Borstelmann also explains that due to his concerns about how the race situation would reflect on the US in the context of the Cold War, Eisenhower did support some reforms, but they were often cautious.
+Derek Catsam argues how this weak commitment explains why President Eisenhower did not speak out against racism as much as the political environment may have allowed, especially after the Brown vs Board of Education ruling.